Dairy Free Chocolate Chip Muffins

 Instructions

-- Make the buttermilk by pouring 1 tablespoon of white vinegar into a liquid measuring cup or a regular 1 cup measuring cup.
+- Make the buttermilk by pouring 1 tbsp of white vinegar into a liquid measuring cup or a regular 1 cup measuring cup.
 Add in vegan milk of choice until it fills to 1 cup (you should have 1 cup total).
 Let sit for 5-10 minutes until the milk has curdled.

 - Preheat the oven to 425°F and line a muffin tin with liners.